lmc2179/lmc2179.github.io/drafts/synthetic_control.md

 https://en.wikipedia.org/wiki/Synthetic_control_method

-And do a bootstrap to get SEs for each year
+And do a block bootstrap to get SEs for each year during the test period